Sunday, July 31, 2016

 Shoot, Shop and Kill

-Yep, there's always someone willing to cash in on any noble crusade and she pops up during each level to tempt you with her wares.
-Her prices aren't cheap so you should try and kill as many monsters as possible instead of running scared.
+There's always someone willing to cash in on any noble crusade.
+Well, she pops up during each level to tempt you with her wares.
+Prices aren't cheap so you should try and kill as many monsters as possible instead of running scared.
 Annoyingly, all purchased power-ups are lost after losing a life, which sucks!
-End-of-level guardians are rather lame and easily defeated even though they can frustratingly materialise right where you're standing!
+End-of-level guardians are rather lame and easily defeated even though they can materialise right where you're standing!

 First impressions?
 This is one of those moments when I can see the potential which wasn't taken advantage of in some respects.
 There are so many awesome ideas (and some ripped) but this is essentially a decent platformer.
 With a little fine-tuning, Arc could have had something special on their hands.